-- Check that the phone line is plugged into your computer. - Check that the phone line is working.
-You can check the line by plugging in an ordinary phone and listening for a dial tone. - Check that the phone number the program is dialing is correct. - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed in the Modems tab, and that the location information is correct on the Dialing Rules tab.
+- Check that the phone line is plugged into your computer. - □ Check that the phone line is working.
+You can check the line by plugging in an ordinary phone and listening for a dial tone. - Check that the phone number the program is dialling, is correct. - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed on the Modems tab, and that the location information is correct on the Dialing Rules tab. - □ Each time you use your modem while travelling, make sure that the country of the active location defined in the Phone and Modem Options dialog box matches the country you are dialling from.